olgagaffarova/New-York-s-CitiBike-trips-in-2022/README.md

 ---

 ### **Deliverables**
-- A **clean and merged dataset** combining trip and weather data.
-- A **series of visualizations** explaining key demand and distribution patterns.
 - A **Streamlit dashboard** presenting insights interactively.
 - A **recommendations summary** highlighting strategies for improving bike distribution and planning new stations.